anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 ####NPM

 NPM is the package manager that comes with Node.
 Its commonly used for installing JavaScript tools that runs on the command line such as Grunt, Bower and Yeoman.
-Or JavaScript libraries or frameworks that you can use on your project such as Express, Underscore or Socket.IO.
+Or JavaScript libraries or frameworks that you can use on your project such as Express, Underscore and Socket.IO.

 #####Installing Node